uoitwebteam/xmodule/usage.md

 #### `Link`

-The `Link` class has two required properties that must be supplied on creation, its path and type:
+The `Link` class is a generic element for handling all XModule link behaviour; see the page on [XModule Links](https://xmodule-docs.modolabs.net/xmodule/links/) for more info.
+It has two required properties that must be supplied on creation, its path and type:

 ```php
 use \XModule\Link;